testit-tms/api-client-golang/docs/TestResultStepCommentPutModel.md

 HasAttachments returns a boolean if a field has been set.

-### SetAttachmentsNil

-`func (o *TestResultStepCommentPutModel) SetAttachmentsNil(b bool)`

- SetAttachmentsNil sets the value for Attachments to be an explicit nil

-### UnsetAttachments
-`func (o *TestResultStepCommentPutModel) UnsetAttachments()`

-UnsetAttachments ensures that no value is present for Attachments, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)